 Another way to establish the other driver’s fault is by referring to state traffic laws.
 There may be rules regarding speed limits, right of way and other information that can help establish the liability of the other driver if he or she was in violation of one or more laws and, as a result, it caused your accident.

 Liability is fairly easy to establish in some accidents, such as those that involve a left turn or rear-end collision.
 For instance, a driver who slams into the back end of the car in front of it probably didn’t allow assured clear distance.
 However, not every case is cut-and-dried.
-If you have a question about liability or comparative negligence, car accident attorneys Chris Mellino and Tom Robenalt invite you to contact our Cleveland office for a free consultation.
+If you have a question about liability or comparative negligence, car accident attorney Chris Mellino invites you to contact our Cleveland office for a free consultation.